mozilla-services/merino-py/tests/contract/client/README.md

 in the `docker-compose.yml` and use a pytest command.
 It is recommended to execute the tests within a Python virtual environment to prevent dependency cross contamination.

+Local execution can be expedited by simply running `make contract-tests`, which essentially creates the Docker containers with kinto, merino and the test client and runs the test scenarios against them.

+Be aware that when making changes to the client code, you should stop and remove the contract test containers and networks and delete the client before running the tests again.
+Otherwise, you may not see your changes reflected.
+This can be done by running the following two commands:
+1. `make-contract-tests-clean` see [Makefile][makefile]
+2. `docker rmi client`

 1. Create a Virtual Environment

     The [Developer documentation for working on Merino][merino_dev_docs], provides